binaldesai26/Hospital-Emergency-Room-Dashboard/README.md

 ## 👩‍💼 About the Author

-**Binal** — Aspiring Data Analyst passionate about turning raw data into meaningful business insights using Excel, and other analytics tools.
+**Binal Desai** — Aspiring Data Analyst passionate about turning raw data into meaningful business insights using Excel, and other analytics tools.

 📍 Vadodara, Gujarat, India